Links on Android Authority may earn us a commission. Learn more.

 - Physical activity — access your physical activity logs, such as step count and exercise info.

 - SMS — read, receive, and send MMS and SMS messages.

-Toggle permissions by type
+How to check Android permissions by type

-Which permissions to allow and deny?
+Which Android app permissions to allow and deny?

 Broadly speaking, reputable app developers usually only request the permissions their application requires, but this isn’t a green light to allow anything a popular app requests.
 You might not want to use certain features tied to data extraction, either for diagnostic or advertising purposes.